guerrero/dotfiles/duti/README.md

 # Duti

-duti is a command-line utility capable of setting default applications for various document types on Mac OS X, using Apple's Uniform Type Identifiers.
-A UTI is a unique string describing the format of a file's content.
-Using duti, the user can change which application acts as the default handler for a given UTI.
+`duti` is a command-line utility capable of setting default applications for various document types on Mac OS X, using Apple's Uniform Type Identifiers.
+You can [find more info at its page](http://duti.org/)

 ## Contents

-- `setup.js`: Setup file
-- `config`: File that contains all commands that set application handlers for each UTI

-## Usage

-Get duti usage info executing `man duti` in your command line
+- `settings/handlers`: Plain text file with commands to establish which application will be used as default to open a certain type of file
+- `setup.fish`: Script that runs duti with the info from `settings/handlers`
+- `uninstall.fish`: Script to remove `duti` binary from the machine

 ## Dependencies

-- brew
+- Homebrew